French cruiser Infernet: Service history

-Infernet returned to home waters sometime thereafter, and was sold to ship breakers by November 1910.
-On 12 November, the German tugboat Hercule took Infernet under tow from La Rochelle to bring her to the breaker's yard in Stettin, Germany, but four days later, the tow line broke in heavy seas.
-Infernet drifted aground off Les Sables-d'Olonne on the Atlantic coast of France and Hercule sheltered in that port.
+Infernet returned to home waters sometime thereafter, and was stricken on 9 March 1910, then sold to ship breakers.
+On 12 November 1910, the German tugboat Hercules took Infernet under tow from La Rochelle to bring her to the breaker's yard in Stettin, Germany, but four days later the tow line broke in heavy seas.
+Infernet drifted aground off Les Sables-d'Olonne on the Atlantic coast of France and Hercules sheltered in that port.
 Infernet was found to have come to rest on a shoal, but the water was too low to allow her to be refloated; an initial survey noted that the ship's propellers and rudder were damaged in the grounding.
-Infernet proved to be a total loss.
+Infernet proved to be a total loss and was broken up in situ.